Configuring an SFTP server based on CentOS 7

 ftpusers

-group can write and read files on the SFTP server:sudo chown root:ftpusers /var/sftp/backups sudo chmod 770 /var/sftp/backups
+group permissions to read and write files in the backups directory:sudo chown root:ftpusers /var/sftp/backups sudo chmod 770 /var/sftp/backups

 -